|From||"Giblin, Laura" <email@example.com>|

 Permanent.
 Full time at Met Office, Exeter

-There is one vacancy in Satellite Applications.
 We welcome applications from people with different levels of experience.
-We will appoint at the level appropriate to the successful applicant.
+We will appoint at the level appropriate to the successful applicant, either at the scientist level or the senior scientist level.
 Once in post the independence and skill they are expected to deliver will reflect this level.
-We have three levels - Foundation Scientist, Scientist and Senior Scientist - and each level requires evidence of different skills, knowledge and experience.
 We have distinguished the skills we expect to see at each level in the person specification below.

 Specific job purpose